Someone8465/Minecraft-Docker/README.md

 You’ll need a domain name if you want friends to connect without using your IP directly.
 Services like Porkbun sell domains for as little as $1-10/year.
 (Personally my domain costs about $5/year)
 ## Part 1: Base Server Setup
 1. Get the files
-     - Download the preferred version from [Releases](https://github.com/Someone8465/Minecraft-Docker/releases)
+     - Download the preferred version from [Releases](https://github.com/Someone8465/Minecraft-Docker/releases) and then extract the files to your preferred storage location.
 2. Accept the EULA
      - Go to ./minecraft-docker/server/
      - Open eula.txt